LED Lighting Supply / Blog / How Lighting Controls are Changing Lighting: a Revolution

 Vacancy Sensors

-Vacancy sensors are like to occupancy sensors in every way except that lights must be turned on manually.
+Vacancy sensors are like occupancy sensors in every way except that lights must be turned on manually.
 The sensors are based on the idea that a person will manually turn on the lights once they enter a dark room.
 They only turn off lights if a room remains vacant for a specific period of time.

 The good thing about these sensors is that lights will never be turned on unless they need to be on.
 They can be used in spaces that call for occupancy sensors.
 Vacancy sensors can be extremely useful in lowering energy usage as they make sure no lights are left on anywhere in a building.